About the Rebates

 Rate increases are, in fact, a direct and natural consequence of rebates.

 When there is a surplus in our Compensation Fund, our funding policy requires us to reduce rates through subsidies.
 As the surplus is reduced, there is less money to subsidize rates.
 As a result, rates go up.

 What do you mean by “surplus”?

 To answer this question, we’ll have to first provide some background information.

-In fact, the fund contains more than enough.
-Our funding policy requires that we maintain the fund to a “target range” of between 121 and 129 per cent of the benefits liability using “reserves.”
-These reserves are necessary to ensure we can provide rate stability, protect the fund from unforeseen catastrophic events, and provide benefits to workers both now and well into the future.
+In fact, the Fund contains more than enough.
+Our funding policy requires that we maintain the Fund to a “target range” of between 121 and 129 percent of our total liabilities using “reserves.”
+These reserves are necessary to ensure we can provide rate stability, protect the Fund from unforeseen catastrophic events, and provide benefits to workers both now and well into the future.

-As of December 31, 2016, the fund is at a level of 150 per cent.
+As of December 31, 2017, the Fund is at a level of 143 percent.
 It is therefore considered to contain “surplus reserves.”